 provide training on the specifics on the operation of complex equipment.
 PROVIDER will provide basic operation

 PURCHASER agrees to indemnify PROVIDER and to hold the rental company and its employees and/or agents/contractors harmless from and against any

 and all losses, damages, claims, demand or liability of any kind whatsoever, including legal expenses, arising from the use,

-equipment is deemed to be in the custody and care of the renter and when used in commerce customer warrants that he/she is insured for such purpose.
+equipment is deemed to be in the custody and care of the renter and when used in commerce customer warrants that he/she is insured for

 Customer assures usage in compliance with any federal, state or local ordinances and is solely responsible for obtaining any necessary

 clearance, permits, or insurance coverage required pursuant to the receipt, intended and/or actual use, and return, of all equipment